-- Please complete the form electronically and send it in Word format from your Oxford email account to drec@sociology.ox.ac.uk.
+- Complete the form electronically and send it in Word format from your Oxford email account to drec@sociology.ox.ac.uk.
 You must sign your form and also obtain your supervisor's signature: applications are not valid until signatures and relevant supporting documents have been provided.
-There is more information about signatures in the checklist itself. - Your form will then be reviewed by the Department Research Ethics Committee.
-Please note that the anticipated turn around on Ethics applications is between 5 and 30 days for CUREC 1A applications and may be up to 60 days for the more complex CUREC 2 process.
+There is more information about signatures in the checklist itself. - Please note that the anticipated turn around on Ethics applications is between 5 and 30 days for CUREC 1A applications and may be up to 60 days for the more complex CUREC 2 process.
 Once your research has received ethical approval you will receive a letter to confirm this.

-Approval of research using publically available data is usually routine.
-Ideally vou should have completed the process of receiving ethical approval by the time you submit your thesis topic to the GSA in Week 8 of Hilary Term of your first year.
+Approval of research using publically available data is routine.
+Ideally, you should have completed the process of receiving ethical approval by the time you submit your thesis topic to the GSA in Week 8 of Hilary Term.
 Please ensure that you leave enough time to complete the forms, collect the requisite signatures, and for the approval process to take place.
 For projects requiring only CUREC 1A approval, applications submitted early in Hilary Term should have sufficient time for approval.
-If you believe that you may need CUREC 2 approval, please contact Agnieszka Swiejkowska (drec@sociology.ox.ac.uk), the Research Facilitator, as soon as possible in Michaelmas Term for advice.
+If you believe that you may need CUREC 2 approval, please contact Agnieszka Swiejkowska, the Research Facilitator, as soon as possible in Michaelmas Term for advice.

-Other resources:
+Other resources